jackkenlay/adobe-aem-plugin/README.md

 * Download the adobe-aem-plugin.jar from this repo
 * Go to IntelliJ -> Preferences -> Plugins -> Install plugin from disk -> adobe-aem-plugin.jar

+## Usage

+* Right click on folder you want to create a component -> AEM -> Create Component.
+* Use the dialog to input details.
+* Sometimes it may take 5-10 seconds for IntelliJ to refresh the file structure view.

 ## Development